 Where to Stay:

 Radisson Blu, Agra, Taj East Gate (or similar).
 I stayed here and I can easily recommend it.
 This hotel was very lovely and surprisingly affordable.
 It is also quite close to most of the city’s attractions including the Taj.
 The food was excellent, service – excellent-er!
-And WIFI was free!
+And the WIFI was free!

 After Agra, the next city on the Golden Triangle route is Jaipur.
 But if you’re feeling a little bit adventurous, you can take a quick detour to Ranthambore where you’ll come face to face with India’s Bengal Tigers.

 The first wildlife safari I ever took was in Ranthambore, India.
 I combined the golden triangle tour with a trip to see the magnificent Bengal Tigers.
-It’s safe to say that this was the highlight of my entire trip and one of the most amazing experience I’ve ever had.
+It’s safe to say that this was the highlight of my entire trip and one of the most amazing experiences I’ve ever had.
 (Read about it here)